-If one of your headlights is burnt out and it’s time for headlight bulb replacement, the variety of bulbs available at the auto parts store might seem a little mind-boggling.
+If one of your headlights is burnt out and it’s time for headlight bulb replacement, the variety of bulbs available at your local NAPA Auto Parts store might seem a little mind-boggling.
 The different types of bulbs that you can choose from are halogen, xenon high-intensity discharge (HID) and light-emitting diode (LED).

 Halogen headlight bulbs operate like incandescent bulbs, using a thin tungsten filament within a glass capsule filled with halogen gas.
 They offer increased light output on the road and a longer light beam that can offer an increased reaction time when driving at night.
 Halogen bulbs are the most common headlamp type in use today, offering low cost and a working life of between 500 and 1,000 hours.
 However, halogen bulbs also generate excess heat, use a lot of energy and require cautious handling to prevent reactions with other substances on the glass.

 Xenon HID headlights are around two to three times brighter than halogen lamps — which is great for the driver, but not so good for oncoming traffic, as the glare they cause can be particularly annoying if the lamps are not properly aimed.
 They use less power to operate than halogens and are good for as many as 2,000 hours of use.

 HID lights do not use a filament, but work much like a fluorescent bulb and contain an enclosed tube filled with gases.
 The electric current is ignited by a charge — similar to a ballast — that passes through electrodes at each end.

 Recently, manufacturers have started outfitting cars with LEDs because they are very energy efficient, have a high lumens-to-watt ratio and boast tremendous lifespans.
 They burn cooler than other bright headlight types.
 Their small size also allows them to be used in more creative lighting designs.